-Despite frequent changes of governmental structures over the past years, the tobacco industry maintains a constant pace of engaging with top governmental officials.
+Despite frequent changes of governmental structures over the last years, the tobacco industry maintains a constant pace of engaging with top governmental officials.
 Existing finance and customs partnerships allow direct engagement at the highest level, participation in events and high-level meetings.
-Also, there were frequent instances of events organized through third parties, most of the time "disguising" the real purpose of the event behind different concepts.
-A well-known media newswire received funding to organize a series of events focused on harm reduction/prevention concepts.
-These events engaged the Minister of Health, the Minister of Finance and key health policy decision-makers.
-All three big tobacco player companies, (Philip Morris International [PMI], British American Tobacco [BAT] and Japan Tobacco International [JTI]) meet the highest-level authorities on a regular basis, although these ongoing interactions are never made public.
+Also, there were frequent instances of events organized through third parties, most of the times "disguising" the real purpose of the event behind different concepts.
+All of the three big tobacco companies, (Philip Morris International [PMI], British American Tobacco [BAT] and Japan Tobacco International [JTI]) meet the highest-level authorities on a regular basis, although these ongoing interactions are never made public.